AHP Connect Articles

 We have all heard the stereotypes: “They are self-centered,” “They can’t take criticism,” “They need too much affirmation,” and “They are disloyal and switch jobs faster than other generations.”
 Not only are these stereotypes untrue, they are destructive to your work relationships and your work environment.
 If you treat your young professionals with professional respect, they will stop feeling undervalued and start being more productive.

-Funding for professional development and capacity building from foundations decreased by 40% from 1992 to 2011.
-Buck the trend and treat your fundraisers like the skilled workers they are.
-Invest in them.
+Treat your fundraisers like the skilled workers they are.
+Invest in them by building professional development into your funding requests.
 Ask funders to invest in them as well.
 If you give your fundraisers the professional development opportunities they need to grow, your organization will benefit.

 In Staying Power, employee retention expert Cara Silletto claims you can increase your young talent tenure by providing different paths of advancement.
 Mentor your fundraisers personally, offer mentorships outside your organization and allow your young professionals to mentor others.
 While mentorship shows your personal concern for their career, it is also important to provide formal development and training.
 Your young folks are eager to learn.
 Taking a caring and personal interest in their professional career can have a dramatic impact on their tenure.